 That’s why they use it to experiment with everything from the experience visitors receive on their landing page to the messages and offers that are triggered by their behavior on a website.
 One online credit provider tested multiple calls-to-action on its home page – and saw a 15% improvement in leads generated.
 It also used behavioral data to identify visitors about to leave the site – by triggering personalized messages to this segment it reduced churn and increased credit applications by 8.3%.

-Forrester research backs this up – it recommends all brands take a four-stage approach to harnessing customer data, starting with the low-hanging fruit, as explained in this blog.
+Forrester research backs this up – it recommends all brands take a four-stage approach to harnessing customer data, starting with the low-hanging fruit.
 Only once you’ve gained maturity and quick wins do you need to incorporate PII into your strategy.

 Four stages to successfully harnessing customer data

 STAGE 1: MAXIMIZE YOUR EXISTING PERSONALIZATION INVESTMENTS

 Start by reviewing your current activities that support personalization, such as A/B testing, segmentation, recommendation engines and rules-based personalization.
 Create and document best practices and use your results to create a business case for AI-driven personalization.

 STAGE 2: INVEST IN DATA SCIENCE SKILLS AND THE RIGHT TECHNOLOGY